seelabs/scratch_docs/xls-xchainbridge.md

 The total amount, in XRP, to be rewarded for providing a signature for a cross-chain transfer or for signing for the cross-chain reward.
 This will be split among the signers.

 ###### 2.1.1.1.4. `MinAccountCreateAmount`
-The minimum amount, in XRP, required for a `XChainCreateAccountCommit` transaction.
-If this is not present, the `XChainCreateAccountCommit` transaction will fail.
+The minimum amount, in XRP, required for a `XChainAccountCreateCommit` transaction.
+If this is not present, the `XChainAccountCreateCommit` transaction will fail.
 This field can only be present on XRP-XRP bridges.

-###### 2.1.1.1.5. `XChainAccountClaimCount`
+###### 2.1.1.1.5. `XChainAccountCreateCount`
 A counter used to order the execution of account create transactions.
+It is incremented every time a successful `XChainAccountCreateCommit` transaction is run for the source chain.

+###### 2.1.1.1.6. `XChainAccountClaimCount`
+A counter used to order the execution of account create transactions.
 It is incremented every time a `XChainAccountCreateCommit` transaction is "claimed" on the destination chain.
 When the "claim" transaction is run on the destination chain, the `XChainAccountClaimCount` must match the value that the `XChainAccountCreateCount` had at the time the `XChainAccountClaimCount` was run on the source chain.
 This orders the claims so that they run in the same order that the `XChainAccountCreateCommit` transactions ran on the source chain, to prevent transaction replay.

-###### 2.1.1.1.6. `XChainAccountCreateCount`
-A counter used to order the execution of account create transactions.
-It is incremented every time a successful `XChainAccountCreateCommit` transaction is run for the source chain.

 ###### 2.1.1.1.7. `XChainClaimID`
 The value of the next `XChainClaimID` to be created.